Brandzo/FarmerCapital/README.md

-# SybilChecker
+# Layerzero Airdrop Mulichecker
-Open-Source sybil checker to check if your wallet has been marked as sybil
+Open-Source Airdrop Mulichecker to check your total allocation between all wallets